redhat-cop/openshift-migration-best-practices/05-troubleshooting.md

   The console requires uninterrupted network access to the Node.js server, which provides the JavaScript bundle and performs OAuth authentication, and the API server.
 See [BZ#1878824](https://bugzilla.redhat.com/show_bug.cgi?id=1878824).

-## `Connection has timed out` message after accepting CA certificate
+### Connection time-out after accepting CA certificate

-If you have accepted a self-signed certificate and a blank page appears, followed by a `Connection has timed out` message, the likely cause is a web proxy blocking access to the OAuth server.
+If you acce[t] a self-signed certificate and a blank page appears, followed by a `Connection has timed out` message, the likely cause is a web proxy blocking access to the OAuth server.

 Configure the web proxy configuration to allow access to the `oauth-authorization-server` URL.
 See [BZ#1890675](https://bugzilla.redhat.com/show_bug.cgi?id=1890675).

-# Using `must-gather`
+## Using `must-gather`

 You can use the `must-gather` tool to collect information for troubleshooting or for opening a customer support case on the [Red Hat Customer Portal](https://access.redhat.com/).
 The `openshift-migration-must-gather-rhel8` image collects migration-specific logs and Custom Resource data that are not collected by the default `must-gather` image.